 While Code of Civil Procedure section 425.10 prohibits the plaintiff from stating a specific amount of damages in the prayer of a complaint for personal injury or wrongful death, nevertheless, defense counsel should plead section 3333.2 as an affirmative defense in the answer.
 It could prove useful in meeting an argument that section 3333.2 was not timely asserted.
+It follows that healthcare defendants should seek a stipulation or present evidence establishing that they are healthcare providers within the meaning of MICRA.

 • In Taylor, supra, 821 F.2d at pages 1432-1433, the Ninth Circuit held that California law does not require that section 3333.2 be raised as an affirmative defense in the answer.
+(Accord, Nevis v.
+Rideout Memorial Hospital (E.D.Cal., Dec.
+22, 2022, No. 2:17-cv-02295-DAD-AC) 2022 WL 17852045, at pp. 3-4 [nonpub. opn.].)

-(b) The jury should not be told about the \$250,000 limit.
+(b) The jury should not be told about the statutory limit.

 In Schiernbeck v.
-Haight (1992) 7 Cal.App.4th 869, 880, the Court of Appeal said, "we recommend . . . that the jury not be told of the \$250,000 ceiling for noneconomic damages."
+Haight (1992) 7 Cal.App.4th 869, 880, the Court of Appeal said, "we recommend . . . that the jury not be told of the [then] \$250,000 ceiling for noneconomic damages."
 The court made this statement in the context of ensuring fair application of the periodic-payment statute to noneconomic damages.
 (Id. at pp. 880-881.)
 For reasons explained elsewhere, the defendant should never request periodic payments for noneconomic damages.
 (See Section H(9)(e), post.)
 If the defendant has no intention of invoking the periodic-payment statute with regard to noneconomic damages, the rationale behind the statement in Schiernbeck does not apply.
 This is not to say, however, that Schiernbeck is incorrect.
-There are other good reasons why the jury should not be told about the \$250,000 limit.
+There are other good reasons why the jury should not be told about the statutory limit.